 Training for roles is a full-time job, Hemsworth told Men’s Health.
 Despite the grind, he knows it’s incredibly rewarding. ”You have to look at it like a professional athlete,” he said

 That kind of work ethic requires five efficient days in the gym.
-His friend and trainer Luke Zocchi focuses Hemsworth’s training on functional bodyweight and weighted exercises while cutting back on rest for less gym time.
+His friend and personal trainer Luke Zocchi focuses Chris Hemsworth’s workouts on functional bodyweight and weighted exercises while cutting back on rest for less gym time.

 “It’s surprising how challenging functional exercises can be, even without heavy weights,” Zocchi told Men’s Health. “[Hemsworth] now moves better in everyday life and has improved his core strength.”

-Hemsworth shared an Instagram post of his 1,000-rep bodyweight workout—which is as intimidating as it looks.
+Hemsworth shared an Instagram post of his 1,000-rep bodyweight workout routine—which is as intimidating as it looks.